Home » The Climbing Systems » Hitch Climbing System

 Overview

-This page details how to create a system with 2 friction hitches which is dedicated to the use of one of these climbing methods (none of which involve the use of a throwball).
+This page details how to create a system with 2 friction hitches which is specialized for use in of one of these climbing methods.
 Be sure you understand the method before building a system.

 See related pages: